ponylang/rfcs/text/0000-string-array-trim.md

     """
 ```

 * The following method will be **added** to `String`, to support checking if the underlying string buffer is null-terminated.
 This wasn't necessary before, because even though strings are length-specified in Pony, `String` helpfully adds a null bytes but to all your strings implicitly for easier FFI compatibility with *some* C libraries that don't have length-specified functions and depend on null-terminators.
-However, this is necessary now, because `String`s created with the `trimmed` method share memory with another immutable `String`, and thus we can't set a null byte on the trimmed end of the buffer.
+However, this is necessary now, because `String`s created with the `trim` method share memory with another immutable `String`, and thus we can't set a null byte on the trimmed end of the buffer.
 This method will only really be useful to the minority of Pony programs/packages that need to call a null-terminator-dependent C function via FFI.
 Such a program should call this method, then use `clone` to produce a null-terminated copy of the string if necessary.

 ```pony
   fun is_null_terminated(): Bool =>